MicrosoftDocs/SupportArticles-docs/support/mem/intune/cannot-install-macos-apps-and-run-shell-scripts.md

 ---
-title: Cannot install applications or run shell scripts in macOS 11.2
+title: Fails to install applications or run shell scripts in macOS 11.2
 description: Fixes an issue in which you cannot install application or run shell scripts on a macOS 11.2 based device. ms.date: 06/16/2021 ms.prod-support-area-path: App management